Michael Stivic: "Meathead"

 Beginning with their first meeting, Archie routinely refers to Michael by the derogatory nickname "Meathead", as seen in a flashback in the second-season episode "Mike Meets Archie".
 In Archie's own words, it means "dead from the neck up.
 Meat...head."

 A later episode of All in the Family reveals that Archie Bunker himself was referred to as "Meathead" in his youth.

-Norman Lear said his father used to call him "Meathead".
+Series creator Norman Lear said his father used to call him "Meathead".